linux-chenxing/linux-chenxing.org/mainlining.md

 ## Git trees

 [Mainline staging tree](https://github.com/fifteenhex/linux/tree/msc313_mainlining) - This tree contains cleaned up patches that have/will be trying to enter mainline.
+This will get rebased but only for new versions of a patch series.

+[Linux v5.9 tree](https://github.com/fifteenhex/linux/tree/mstar_v5_9_rebase) - Linux 5.9 with a mess of patches on top.
+Frozen.
+This is for validating that rebasing, cleaning up etc for 5.10 hasn't busted anything.

-[Dirty work tree](https://github.com/fifteenhex/linux/tree/mstar_dev_v5_8_rebase_cleanup) - This tree contains the most hardware support but is also a complete mess.
+[Linux v5.10 Dirty work tree](https://github.com/fifteenhex/linux/tree/mstar_dev_v5_10) - This tree contains the most hardware support but is also a complete mess.
 Rebasing happens often here.

 ## Round 1: Initial support (arch definition, basic DTS, UART)